Jesus and the woman taken in adultery: Eastern Christianity

+Within the Syriac tradition, the anonymous author of the 6th century Syriac Chronicle, called Pseudo-Zacharias Rhetor mentioned the translation of the pericope Adulterae into Aramaic from a Greek manuscript from Alexandria.
+The story of the adulteress is also found in manuscripts of the Palestinian Syriac Lectionary, including MS "A" (1030ad), MS "C" (1118ad) and MS "B" (1104ad).

+An author by the name of "Nicon" wrote a treatise called "On the Impious Religion of the Vile Armenians", in which he argued that the Armenian Christians tried to remove the passage from their manuscripts.
+This has been often attributed to the 10th century author Nicon, however Wescott and Hort argued that it is a later 13th century Nicon.
+They argued that this writing was made in response to the claims of Vardan Areveltsi, who stated that Papias is responsible for the inclusion of the story in the Gospel of John.
+Later on, in the 12th century the passage was mentioned by Euthymius Zigabenus, who doubted the authenticity of the passage.
+However, his contemporary Eustathios of Thessaloniki commented on the passage as an authentic part of John's Gospel.

+Western Christianity

+The story of the adulteress was quoted by multiple Latin speaking early Christians, and appears within their quotations of the New Testament often.
+It is quoted by church fathers such as Hilary of Poitiers, Gregory the Great, Leo the Great, Ambrose, Ambrosiaster and Augustine among many others.
+However, it is not quoted by either Tertullian or Cyprian, which might imply that it was missing from their manuscripts.
+The story is present in the vast majority of Vetus Latina manuscripts and in all except one manuscript of the Latin Vulgate.

 Pacian of Barcelona (bishop from 365 to 391), in the course of making a rhetorical challenge, opposes cruelty as he sarcastically endorses it: "O Novatians, why do you delay to ask an eye for an eye? [...]
 Kill the thief.
 Stone the petulant.
 Choose not to read in the Gospel that the Lord spared even the adulteress who confessed, when none had condemned her."
 Pacian was a contemporary of the scribes who made Codex Sinaiticus.

 The writer known as Ambrosiaster, c.
 370/380, mentioned the occasion when Jesus "spared her who had been apprehended in adultery."
 The unknown author of the composition "Apologia David" (thought by some analysts to be Ambrose, but more probably not) mentioned that people could be initially taken aback by the passage in which "we see an adulteress presented to Christ and sent away without condemnation."
 Later in the same composition he referred to this episode as a "lection" in the Gospels, indicating that it was part of the annual cycle of readings used in the church-services.

 Peter Chrysologus, writing in Ravenna c.
 450, clearly cited the Pericope Adulterae in his Sermon 115.
 Sedulius and Gelasius also clearly used the passage.
 Prosper of Aquitaine, and Quodvultdeus of Carthage, in the mid-400s, utilized the passage.